Bucket CORS policy

 -

-Select a bucket in the Bucket menu.
+Select the bucket from the Standard bucket menu.

 -